marvinrobot42/ssd1306-i2c/README.md

 The SSD1306 LCD contains old fashion 8 bit parallel interface, a SPI and I2C interface.
 This crate only uses the I2C interface.
-Also, note that this driver includes support for several display sizes in only 128 x 64 is avialble for the SSD1306 (as far as I know).
+Also, note that this driver includes support for several display sizes but only 128 x 64 is avialble for the SSD1306 (as far as I know).

 ### Features

 - updated to use embedded-hal version 1.0.x
 - support embedded-hal-bus 0.1.0 for I2C bus sharing
-- uses embedded-graphics for graphics abstraction
+- uses embedded-graphics crate for graphics abstraction
 - designed for embedded use (ESP32-C3, -C6 and -S3)
 - supports both primary and secondard I2C SSD1306 addresses
 - no_std embedded compatible